The What, Why, and How of Git and GitHub

 Updated February 23rd, 2020.
 Accessed October 2025.

-There are two types of version control that facilitate project sharing and collaboration: centralized and distributed.
-Git is a Distributed Version Control System (DVCS), which is depicted in the clip on the left 1–3.
-In a DVCS, a remote server stores the integrated copy of a project, while mirrors containing the full change history are distributed to individual contributors, who act as clients of the server 4,5.
-Local changes are communicated in what is called a peer-to-peer manner, synchronizing committed changes through patches that are sent over the server 1,6,7.
+There are two types of version control systems that facilitate project sharing and collaboration: centralized and distributed 1.
+Git is a Distributed Version Control System (DVCS).
+In a DVCS, a remote server stores the central copy of a project, while complete mirrors containing the full change history are distributed to individual contributors who act as clients 2,3.
+Changes are synchronized in a peer-to-peer manner, with contributors committing modifications locally and then sharing them with others through patches transmitted via the server.
+The video clip on the left shows this process in action 4–6.

 Downloaded October 10th, 2024.

-Git was first released in 2005 and is the most popular version control system, even compared to centralized systems 2,3,8.
-However, Git does not come with its own GUI and lacks the infrastructure for project sharing or collaborations.
-Users also need to execute Git commands through a CLI like Terminal, which utilizes Bash—a type of shell script; a framework that can prove to be a steep learning curve for new users 9,10.
+Git was first released in 2005 and is the most popular version control system, surpassing both centralized and distributed alternatives 1,7,8.
+However, Git does not come with its own Graphical User Interface (GUI) and lacks infrastructure for project sharing and collaboration 9.
+Users must execute Git commands through a Command-Line Interface (CLI) like Terminal, which uses Bash—a Unix shell—presenting a steep learning curve for those unfamiliar with command-line environments 10,11.

 OK, but why choose them over other options?

 Git is by far the most popular version control system among both learners and professionals.
-According to a survey conducted by StackOverflow in 2022, more than 95% of professionals reported using Git in their work, compared to other systems such as Mercurial or SVN 8.
-Git is also widely adopted by those learning to code, although version control systems remain underutilized by learners.
-Approximately 17% of learners indicated they do not use any version control, compared to just about 1% of professionals.
+According to a 2022 StackOverflow survey, more than 95% of professionals reported using Git in their work, compared to other systems such as Mercurial or SVN 8.
+Git is widely adopted by coding learners, though version control remains underutilized in this group.
+About 17% of learners use no version control, compared to just 1% of professionals.

 2022 report.

-GitHub is a leading platform for hosting free and open-source code, serving over 100 million developers and hosting more than 420 million repositories as of 2024 10,11.
-Since 2015, it has surpassed its main competitor, SourceForge, and had become one of the world’s largest hosts of source code by 2022/2023 12.
+GitHub is a leading platform for hosting free and open-source code, with over 100 million developers and more than 420 million repositories as of 2024 11,12.
+It surpassed its main competitor, SourceForge, in 2015 to become one of the world’s largest source code hosts 13.

 GitHub is a highly sought-after resource for maintainers and contributors worldwide, including developers working for companies and nonprofits.
-The pie chart on the right highlights 20 communities outside the US with the largest user growth in 2022 compared to the previous year.
-In 2013, most users were based in the US, but with the year-over-year growth of users from India observed thus far it is expected that Indian programmers will match the US developer population in 2025 13.
+The pie chart on the right highlights 20 communities outside the U.S. with the largest user growth in 2022 compared to the previous year.
+In 2013, most users were based in the U.S., but with the year-over-year growth of users from India observed thus far it is expected that Indian programmers will match the U.S. developer population in 2025 14.

 Essential Takeaways